Arial shot of people walking

 The quality management system provides procedures on assessing potential risks associated with the various aspects of clinical development, such as study design, vendor selection, site selection and patient populations.
 The application of data analytics supports efficient trial management and oversight.

-A more comprehensive description of responsible clinical operations at Viatris is presented in our 2024 Sustainability Report.
+A more comprehensive description of responsible clinical operations at Viatris is presented in our 2025 Sustainability Report.

 Does Viatris conduct animal testing?

 We do not conduct animal testing unless it is required by national regulations.
 We are committed to the “3R” approach (Replacement, Reduction and Refinement) with respect to ethical animal testing.
 Facilities performing animal testing on our behalf are required to comply with regional scientific procedures for laboratory animal science.
 These facilities use and/or are approved by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC).
-Our Global Operations Audit (GOA) team performs regular audits on entities and facilities involved in animal testing to ensure compliance.
-In 2024, GOA audited eight AAALAC-certified facilities.
+Our Global Operations Audit (GOA) team performs regular audits on entities and facilities involved in animal testing to help ensure compliance.
+In 2025, GOA audited 13 AAALAC-certified facilities.

 What is Viatris’ Access Strategy?